projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

    pop-up model.

    .. note::
-      All customized scenario xmls will be in user-defined groups which are located in ``misc/vm_configs/xmls/config-xmls/[board]/user_defined/``.
+      All customized scenario xmls will be in user-defined groups, which are located in ``misc/vm_configs/xmls/config-xmls/[board]/user_defined/``.

    Before saving the scenario xml, the configuration app validates the